gabrielemariotti/cardslib/README.md

 ## CardList Usage

-To Create a `CardListView` , first, you need an XML layout that will display the `CardListView`.
+To create a `CardListView` , first, you need an XML layout that will display the `CardListView`.

 ``` xml
     <it.gmariotti.cardslib.library.view.CardListView